dezeroku/serverless-scheduler/k8s/README.md

 * `secret-registry` that contains `dockerconfigjson` data required to access private Docker registry.
 * `secret-sendgrid` that provides `api-key` entry containing, well...
 API key to sendgrid (it's used by mail senders)
 * `secret-jwt`      that provides `jwt-secret` entry containing value that's a base for JWT

-// TODO: using :latest is ugly, tag it properly with each release?